 As master's interns, we anticipate that you will be involved in many of our programs and services to further your training needs and to broaden our existing services.

 The master's internship is designed to fulfill the CACREP requirement of 600 total hours including 240 direct service hours, as well as to provide you with a high quality supervision and training experience.
 The internship is a two semester commitment.
 The following outline describes the activities you will participate in at the Counseling Center during your internship with us.
 There are also many optional activities that are available to you, such as co-leading groups and receiving training in specialized topic areas.

 All trainees accepted for the master’s internship in the Counseling Center must attend an orientation to working in the center.
 This orientation will be held from 8:30 a.m. to 4:30 p.m.
-Monday – Friday, during the week before classes begin in August 2013.
+August 17 - 21, 2015 during the week before classes begin.

-During the 2014-2015 academic year the master’s seminar will be held from 10 a.m. to noon on Thursdays and the diversity training from 8:30 a.m.-10 a.m. on Thursdays.
-Please make sure you are available Thursday mornings throughout the academic year.
+During the 2015-2016 academic year the master’s seminar will be held from 10 a.m. to noon on Thursdays and the diversity training from 8:30 a.m.-10 a.m. on Thursdays.
+If accepted for internship you will need to be available on Thursday mornings during the academic year.

 Hours during Internship: